Rosalind E. Krauss: Translating ephemeralities into prose

-Whether about (Cubist collage, Surrealist photography, early Giacometti sculpture, Rodin, Brâncuși, Pollock) or about art contemporaneous to her own writing (Robert Morris, Sol LeWitt, Richard Serra, Cindy Sherman), Krauss translates the ephemeralities of visual and bodily experience into precise, vivid English, which has solidified her prestige as a critic.
-Her usual practice is to make this experience intelligible by using categories translated from the work of a thinker outside the study of art, such as Maurice Merleau-Ponty, Ferdinand de Saussure, Jacques Lacan, Jean-François Lyotard, Jacques Derrida, Georges Bataille, or Roland Barthes.
-Indeed, she participated in the translation of Lacan's key text "Television" which was published in October and later reissued in book form by Norton.
-Her work has helped establish the position of these writers within the study of art, even at the cost of provoking anxiety about threats to the discipline's autonomy.
-She is currently preparing a second volume of collected essays as a sequel to The Originality of the Avant Garde and Other Modernist Myths (1986).

-In many cases, Krauss is credited as a leader in bringing these concepts to bear on the study of modern art.
-For instance, her Passages in Modern Sculpture (1977) makes important use of Merleau-Ponty's phenomenology (as she had come to understand it in thinking about minimal art) for viewing modern sculpture in general.
-In her study of Surrealist photography, she rejected William Rubin's efforts at formal categorization as insufficient, instead advocating the psychoanalytic categories of "dream" and "automatism", as well as Jacques Derrida's "grammatological" idea of "spacing."
-See "The Photographic Conditions of Surrealism" (October, winter 1981).
+Krauss is known for translating the ephemeralities of visual and bodily experience into precise, vivid prose, which has solidified her prestige as a critic.
+Her usual practice is to make this experience intelligible by using categories translated from the work of a thinker outside the study of art, such as Maurice Merleau-Ponty, Ferdinand de Saussure, Jacques Lacan, Jean-François Lyotard, Jacques Derrida, Georges Bataille or Roland Barthes.
+She participated in the translation of Lacan's Television, which was published in October and later reissued in book form by W. W. Norton.
+Krauss has been credited as a leader in bringing these concepts to bear on the study of modern art.
+Her work helped establish the position of these writers within the study of art, even at the cost of provoking anxiety about threats to the discipline's autonomy.
+For instance, her Passages in Modern Sculpture (1977) makes use of Merleau-Ponty's phenomenology for viewing modern sculpture.
+In her study of Surrealist photography, she rejected William Rubin's efforts at formal categorization as insufficient, instead advocating for the psychoanalytic categories of "dream" and "automatism", as well as Jacques Derrida's "grammatological" idea of "spacing."

-Picasso's collages
+On Picasso, Freud and Pollock

-Concerning Cubist art, she took Picasso's collage breakthrough to be explicable in terms of Saussure's ideas about the differential relations and non-referentiality of language, rejecting efforts by other scholars to tie the pasted newspaper clippings to social history.
+Concerning Cubist art, she took Pablo Picasso's collage breakthrough to be explicable in terms of Saussure's ideas about the differential relations and non-referentiality of language, rejecting efforts by other scholars to tie the pasted newspaper clippings to social history.
 Similarly, she held Picasso's stylistic developments in Cubist portraiture to be products of theoretical problems internal to art, rather than outcomes of the artist's love life.
-Later, she explained Picasso's participation in the rappel à l'ordre or return to order of the 1920s in similar structuralist terms.
-See "In the Name of Picasso" (October, spring 1981), "The Motivation of the Sign" (in Lynn Zelevansky, ed., Picasso and Braque: A Symposium, 1992), and The Picasso Papers (Farrar, Straus and Giroux, 1998).
+Later, she explained Picasso's participation in the return to order of the 1920s in similar structuralist terms.